Lab 3: Relay (On-Off) Control#

 Your Name:

 In this lab assignment you will implement relay control for the Temperature Control Laboratory.
 The class website explains the Python interface to the TCLab in more detail.
+Your main tasks are:

-1. Implement and test a relay control for the heater/sensor system
+2. Implement and test a relay control for the heater/sensor system

-Spring 2025 TODO List:#
+Spring 2025 TODO List#

 Excercise 0.
 Simulation#